 included on the current statewide ETPL; or

-a locally approved out-of-state training program included on the local Board Tool.
+a locally approved out-of-state training program included on the ETP Local Board Tool.

 NLF: Boards must ensure that the statewide ETPL is made universally available, even when a local list is in place.